luke-o-brien/Project-3-MERN-Backend/README.md

 <div id='challenge-two'></div>

 ### challenge two - All sounds page and categories filter
-Another aspect of the project I was assigned was the creation of the All sounds page.
+Another aspect of the project I was assigned was the creation of the All Sounds page.
 One of the primary features of this page was the filter sound by category sidebar.
-To create this I firstly created an array of categories which were selectable for the user to assign their sound to upon upload.
-These were placed in the left sidebar for users to interact with.
+To create this I firstly created an array of categories which were selectable by the user to assign their sound to upon upload.
+I then created the left sidebar for users to interact with.
 To make the buttons functional I wrote the below functions.

 ``` js
   function handleClick(event) {